 A startup, on the other hand, is young, and it can change direction easily.
 Even during the process of building a product, it will often test, evaluate and change direction as needed:

 This is often referred to as a willingness to fail, or to “fail fast”.
 Facebook’s mantra in its startup days used to be:

 “Move fast, break things.”

-As it has become a mature business, Facebook has moved away from that approach, but it worked spectacularly well early on.
+As it became a mature business, Facebook moved away from that approach, but it worked spectacularly well early on.

 F. Funded for Growth

 Funding tends to work a little differently for startups too.
 In my series on Funding a Business, I covered a range of strategies that will work for most businesses, from borrowing money to crowdfunding.

 But startups are funded for growth.
 They often seek large amounts of investment at an early stage—asking investors to take high risks, with the promise of rapid growth and a spectacular payout.